SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/monitoring-and-control.md

 Then:

 * Subscribe your account to the Cloud Fieldbus feature by contacting [product support](/about-doc/contacting-support).
-* Configure the Modbus communication as described in [Cloud Fieldbus](/protocol-integration/cloud-fieldbus/#configuring-fieldbus) in the *Protocol integration guide*.
+* Configure the Modbus communication as described in [Optional services > Cloud Fieldbus](/users-guide/optional-services/#cloud-fieldbus) in the User guide.
 * Enable or disable write permission by setting the “Modbus read only” property in the Cumulocity IoT menu in the web UI of the router, see [Configuring the router](#configure).
 Set it to 0 to allow write permission and 1 to disallow Modbus write permission.

 ### <a name="remote-access"></a> Cloud Remote Access